 Flexbox Basics

-CSS has long offered a number of layout modes for designing the layout of documents, text, tables, and positions.
+CSS has long offered a number of layout modes for designing the layout of documents, text, tables, and positioned elements.
 CSS Flexbox layout is a newer layout mode used to create responsive web page designs.
-It works in one-dimension at a time: rows or columns.
+It works in one dimension at a time: rows or columns.

 Introduction